 From here we will be able to make updates to the sub-assembly every time a change is made.

 Updating Composer Files

 In our example, we would like to change the configuration of one of our sub-assemblies.
 To do that, we would open the Composer Project file of the sub-assembly in question, and update the file by going to File > Update > Solidworks Composer Document.

 We will notice that when we open the top level assembly file, the changes are already there.
 In our example below, we can see that the grid structure has changed after the update.

 The first time you open the file, you may notice the actors disappearing when changing views.
 Don’t worry, once you turn them back on in the assembly tree and save, you will be fine moving forward.

-The procedure above is a great way to minimize the affect sub-assembly changes affect the Composer file.
-However, it takes a bit of planning at the beginning the teams working with each software to come up with an assembly structure that works for both parties.
+The procedure above is a great way to minimize the effected sub-assembly changes to the Composer file.
+However, it takes a bit of planning at the beginning for teams working with each software to come up with an assembly structure that works for both parties.
 Being able to Set up your Composer document so that you can update sub-assemblies can save a lot of time when updating files.
-To ensure that you are able to update files successfully, please seen the following article: SOLIDWORKS Composer Documentation Update Best Practices
+To ensure that you are able to update files successfully, please see the following article: SOLIDWORKS Composer Documentation Update Best Practices

 Want to learn more about Composer?